Parking permits and schemes

 Pensioner Voucher Scheme

-City of Hobart's Pensioner Voucher Scheme makes parking cheaper for all older people in our city.
+Our Pensioner Voucher Scheme makes parking cheaper for Pension Card holders.
 The scheme offers a book of parking vouchers to eligible Pension Card holders.

-These vouchers entitle Pension Card holders to four hours free parking in any of our multi-storey carparks on any one day per week.
-At the expiration of the four free hours normal rates apply.
+The vouchers provide four hours free parking in any of our multi-storey car parks.
+Normal rates apply at the end of the four free hours.

-City of Hobart is committed to helping our older people to access the CBD, which is why we issue in excess of $1 million of free parking vouchers to pensioners every year.
+We are committed to helping our older people to access the CBD.
+Which is why we issue more than $1 million of free parking vouchers to pensioners every year.

 To be eligible you must:

-• be the registered operator of a motor vehicle (i.e. it must be registered in your name)
+• be the registered operator of a motor vehicle (for example, it must be registered in your name)

 • receive an Australian Government pension, such as war widow, age, disability, single parent.